51-Sreenandh/Real-Time-Fire-Smoke-and-Motion-Detection-System/README.md

-# Smart Monitoring System Using Python and OpenCV
+Real-Time Fire, Smoke and Motion Detection System

-## Overview
+Overview

 A real-time monitoring system that detects: